Jefftree/Course-Notes/f15/econ101.md

 Decrease in demand and increase in supply lowers the equilibrium price.

 Decrease to supply and increase in demand increases the equilibrium price.

+## Elasticity

+The **price elasticity**  of demand is a units free measure of responsiveness of quantity demanded of a good to a change in its price.

+**Income elasticity** of demand measures how strong demanders respond to a change in income

+**Cross elasticity** of demand measures how strongly demanders respond to change in price of another good

+Elasticity is given by the slope of the derivative multiplied by the slope of two points.

+$$ \frac{\text{\% change in quantity demanded}}{\text{\% change in price}} $$

+Percent change is change in $X$ over average of $X$ between two points.

+**NOTE:** The demand elasticity formula yields a negative value because price and quantity move in the opposite directions.
+However, we are only interested in the magnitude of the price elasticity if demand to measure responsiveness.

+If the elasticity is 0, the good has **perfectly inelastic demand**

+If elasticity is infinity, the good has **perfectly elastic demand**

+If percentage change in the quantity demanded equals  the percentage change in price, the price elasticity of demand is $1$ and is **unit elastic**.

+If elasticity is less than $1$, it has inelastic demand.
+If elasticity is greater than $1$, it has elastic demand.

+**NOTE:** For demand to be elastic, changes in price should yield big changes in demand.

+Demand becomes less elastic as the price falls along a linear demand curve.
+When prices are above mid-point of the demand curve, demand is elastic.
+Otherwise it is inelastic.

+Total revenue is maximized at the unit elastic point.
+If demand is elastic, reduce price to increase revenue.
+If demand is inelastic, increase price to increase revenue.

+**Total revenue test** is a method of estimating the price elasticity of demand by observing the change in total revenue that results from a price change.

+# Elasticity and Total Revenue

+When the seller raises the price of a good, there are two effects

+- Price effect: Units sell at higher price, raising revenue
+- Quantity effect: Fewer units are sold, lowering revenue

+If elastic, (quantity effect stronger than price effect).
+If inelastic, price effect stronger than quantity effect.

+## Factors that effect elasticity

+- Closeness of substitutes
+    + Necessities generally have inelastic demand
+    + Luxuries generally have elastic demand
+- Proportion of income spent on the good
+    + Greater proportion of income spent = larger elasticity of demand
+- Time elapsed since a price change
+    + The more time consumers have to adjust to a price change, the more elastic is the demand for the good

+## Cross Elasticities of Demand

+Cross elasticity of demand measures responsiveness of demand for a good to a change in the price of a substitute or a complement.

+Formula is

+$$\frac{\text{\% change in quantity demanded}}{\text{\% change in price of substitute or complement}}$$

+Cross elasticity of demand for

+- A **substitute** is positive
+- A **complement** is negative

+## Income Elasticity of Demand

+The **income elasticity** measures how the quantity demanded of a good responds to change in income/

+Formula is

+$$\frac{\text{\% change in quantity demanded}}\text{\% change in income}}$$

+Income elastic, income inelastic has same criterias.

+Income elasticity of demand is less than zero (negative), then the good is an **inferior good**.

+## Elasticity of Supply

+The **elasticity of supply** measures the responsiveness of the quantity supplied to a change in the price of a good.

+Same formulas as demand

+Elasticity of supply: $\frac{\text{Percentage change in quantity supplied}}{\text{Percentage change in price}}$

+Perfectly inelastic, perfectly elastic (0 and infinite) and unit elastic (passes through origin)

+Factors that influence elasticity of supply:

+- Resource substitution possibilities (Easy to substitute, higher elasticity)
+- Time frame for supply decision (More time = higher elasticity) (Momentary, short run, long run)

+# Utility and Demand

+Choices are determined by consumption possibilities and preferences

+Benefit or satisfaction from consuming a good or service is **utility**

+**Cardinal utility**: Utility gained from good can be measured and magnitude of measurement is meaningful.
+(Measured in utils)

+Utilitarianism: Maximize happiness for greatest number of people

+**Marginal Utility**: Change in total utility that results from one unit increase in the quantity of the good consumed

+Diminishing marginal utility: Decreasing marginal utility

+Utility Curve and Marginal Utility Curve (Derivative relation)

+**Budget line** describes the limits to a household's consumption choices.

+Eg: $8x + 4y = 40$ (x represents movie, y represents pop, 40 represents income)

+An utility maximizing combination for spending is called **consumer equilibrium**

+**Marginal utility per dollar** is literally marginal utility per dollar. (per price of good)

+**Marginal Utility per dollar spend** is marginal utility from good by spending an additional dollar

+To maximize utility, (Marginal utility per dollar) MU/P for unit A must be same as MU/P for unit B.

+## Marginal Utility Theory

+1. Fall in price of a substitute of a good decreases the demand for the good
+2. Rise in income increases the demand for normal goods.

+## Predictions of Marginal Utility Theory

+When price of a good falls, quantity demanded increase, so MU/P if the good rises.

+A change in price of one good changes the demand for another good.
+(Maximum total utility)